Eating Disorders

 Therapy can help the sufferer change unhealthy eating habits for healthy ones and normalize their eating patterns to achieve a healthy weight and most importantly, a healthy self-image.
 It’s very important to get the right support and tools to work on healthy ways to cope with stressful situations and avoiding negative thoughts of self-worth.
 There are many different approaches and the best treatment depends on the particular eating disorder and the individual.

 Our team of Licensed Therapists here at MindShift Psychological Services are here to help you in Eating Disorder Therapy!
+Give us a call at (714) 584-9700 to get started today!
 Get in touch and schedule an appointment at